Premetro

 Premetro (or pre-metro) is a type of light rail designed for eventual conversion to a full rapid transit (also known as a metro).
 These systems typically include infrastructure such as tunnels, viaducts, and dedicated rights-of-way to separate them from other traffic, built to metro standards with wider curves and gentler gradients than conventional light rail lines.
 However, they often include sections without full segregation, limiting immediate conversion.
 Premetros are usually operated with light rail vehicles or trams until an upgrade is implemented.

 Several cities have referred to portions of their light rail networks as a pre-metro, including Brussels and Antwerp.
-Additionally, Buenos Aires has a line light rail line named Premetro, however this operates as a feeder line to the metro network, and was not built with plans for conversion to full rapid transit.
+Additionally, Buenos Aires has a light rail line named Premetro, however this operates as a feeder line to the metro network, and was not built with plans for conversion to full rapid transit.

 History

-An early example of was the Tremont Street subway (1897) in Boston, today part of the MBTA Green Line.
+An early example of a premetro was the Tremont Street subway (1897) in Boston, today part of the MBTA Green Line.
 This tunnel was intended solely to reduce streetcar congestion on surface streets, not for later conversion to metro service.
 However between 1901 and 1908, two out of four tracks were used for rapid transit service including high platforms.
 Several early streetcar tunnels, including the Steinway Tunnel and East Boston Tunnel, were later converted to metro operation.
 However, the small loading gauge, tight curves, and steep grades of the streetcar tunnels required shorter metro cars than otherwise desirable.
 In 1950 Stockholm converted a 1920s tram tunnel for its first rapid transit line.

 Second generation

 The modern premetro concept Stadtbahn began in 1960s Germany, as rising traffic congestion due to auto ownership led to the construction of new transit systems.
 Rather than building costly metro lines immediately, some cities built only the downtown tunnels.
 They could be used by existing tram lines in the short term, with the intention of full metro conversion later - hence "pre-metro".
 The idea spread to other European countries in the 1970s, especially Belgium, where such systems were explicitly named premetros.
-Also one segment of Vienna's U2 metro line (Rathaus-Museumsquartier) is an in 1980 converted underground tramway line, which was constructed in 1966.
+Also, one segment of Vienna's U2 metro line (Rathaus-Museumsquartier) was an underground tramway line constructed in 1966 and converted in 1980.